rdpbecker/CCVRP/README.md

 installed and configure JuMP so it knows where the home directory is for the Gurobi optimizer.

-Currently, the adjacency matrix for the system and the list of possible demands is hard-coded.
-However, at some point the plan is to design a way to input a graph and get out the adjacency matrix and the list of possible demands from it.
+There is now a way to input a graph to the solver.
+This is done by storing the adjacency matrix for the graph in the `Graphs/graph##.json` and putting `graph_num=##` at the top of the file that uses it.
+The demands are stored and accessed similarly.